JAIPUR LITERATURE FESTIVAL 2023 – VOLUNTEER PROGRAMME

-The excitement of being back on ground, the be finally able to meet you all, train with you all and work with you all in a physical space; is ten fold!
+The excitement of being back on ground and finally being able to meet, train and work with you all in a physical space is tenfold!

 Described as the ‘greatest literary show on Earth’, every year, the Jaipur Literature Festival brings together a diverse mix of the world’s greatest writers, thinkers, humanitarians, politicians, business leaders, sports people and entertainers on one stage to champion the freedom to express and engage in thoughtful debate and dialogue.

-The last year and a half has been challenging for all of us but also presented us with many opportunities.
-From a purely on ground festival, we have evolved into a hybrid festival catering to wider audiences, dissolving all geographical boundaries.
+The last few years, despite being challenging, have presented us with many opportunities.
+From a purely on ground festival, we have evolved into a hybrid festival catering to a wider audience base, dissolving all geographical boundaries.

 Over the last decade, the size and scale of the Jaipur Literature Festival has increased by leaps and bounds and it wouldn’t have been possible without the hard work and support of our volunteers.
-The Festival requires the help of almost 300 volunteers; however we cannot guarantee all applicants a position.
-For the 2022 edition, we once again require an amazing army of volunteers who will be the interface between us, the audience and the authors!
-As a volunteer, you will get the opportunity to work closely with the Festival producers and directors, artists and educators as well as students and audiences.
-Most importantly the volunteers will be the eyes and ears of the festival and we as a team will be collectively responsible for upholding all covid protocols.
+The Festival requires the help of almost 300 volunteers; however, we cannot guarantee all applicants a position.
+For the 2023 edition, we once again require an amazing army of volunteers who will be the interface between us, the audience and the authors!
+As a volunteer, you will get the opportunity to work closely with the Festival producers and directors, artistes and educators as well as students and audiences.
+Most importantly the volunteers will be the eyes and ears of the festival and we as a team will be collectively responsible for upholding all festival protocols.

-Your responsibility will be to receive the audience and check identity cards/documents as well as register our delegates, authors, press and artists separately.
+Your responsibility will be to receive the audience and check identity cards/documents as well as register our Friends of the Festival, authors, press and artists separately.
 You’ll be the ‘face’ of the Festival, making first contact with our audiences and speakers as they make their way to the venue so if you’re tech savvy, quick to learn, calm under pressure and can keep a smile on your face, this is the job for you!

 Logistics (Transport & Accommodation)